federicoviscomi/spring-boot-react/README.md

 # spring-boot-react

-to build and run the whole app
+to build and run the whole app in development mode

 ```bash
   docker compose up --build